nazmunsakib/advanced-ajax-search-for-woocommerce/readme.txt

 3. Go to Plugins → Add New → Upload Plugin
 4. Choose the ZIP file and click "Install Now"
 5. Activate the plugin
-6. Go to WooCommerce → Advanced AJAX Search to configure
+6. Go to WooCommerce → Nivo AJAX Search to configure

 = After Installation =

-1. Go to WooCommerce → Advanced AJAX Search
+1. Go to WooCommerce → Nivo AJAX Search
 2. Configure your search settings
-3. Copy the shortcode `[aasfwc_ajax_search]`
+3. Copy the shortcode `[NASFWC_ajax_search]`
 4. Paste it into any page, post, or widget
-5. Or use the "Advanced AJAX Search" Gutenberg block
+5. Or use the "Nivo AJAX Search" Gutenberg block

 == Frequently Asked Questions ==